Kappa Pi

-Kappa Pi (ΚΠ) International Art Honor Society, founded in 1911 at the University of Kentucky in Lexington, Kentucky, is an International Collegiate Art Honorary Fraternity.
-It is open to any student who has talent for or supports visual art.
-Kappa Pi has 360 collegiate chapters across the United States and Internationally.
+Kappa Pi (ΚΠ) International Art Honor Society is an international collegiate art honor fraternity that was established at the University of Kentucky in Lexington, Kentucky in 1911.
+It is the oldest collegiate art fraternity and is open to any student who has talent for or supports visual art.
+Kappa Pi has 360 collegiate chapters across the United States, the Philippines, and Mexico.